QubesOS/qubes-builder/doc/BuilderPluginAPI.md

  * `TEMPLATE_SCRIPTS` - full path to a directory with scripts for template-builder (see below) /or/
  * add new entries to `TEMPLATE_FLAVOR_DIR`
+ * add entries to `TEMPLATE_ENV_WHITELIST` - environment variables (their names) that will be passed down to template build scripts (from `TEMPLATE_SCRIPTS` directory); this is useful for using configuration set in builder.conf (including custom options)

 Hint: you can get a full path to the plugin directory with this makefile
 expression: `$(dir $(abspath $(lastword $(MAKEFILE_LIST))))`